 First of all, it is unique.
 It blends the line between esport and traditional sport like no other game besides a sports simulation.
 Unlike MOBAs it is immediately understandable to the casual player and viewer.
 It isn’t violent which means parents are more likely to support their kid playing RL than a game like Call of Duty or CS:GO.

 In addition, it was one of the first esports that made a relatively seamless transition to console.
 The ability to play on PS4, Xbox or PC gave people options and the relatively cheap price ($19.99 at the most) allowed it to generate a massive following quickly.
 The games ascent was steady until Fortnite came around.
 Because Epic Games’ smash Battle Royale title worked well on consoles, Fortnite took away a lot of the steam from Rocket League.

 All games experience some sort of decline when new games become the “in” game.
 The fad eventually dies down and the dedicated players will always remain.
 The idea that Rocket League is a “dead game” is floated pretty often but the Steam charts have been steady for a couple years.
 In reality, the massive original player base made it seem like more people were leaving the game instead of joining, but the data doesn’t support that.

 How do you Play Rocket League?

 The controls are relatively simple but everyone binds them differently.
 Basically, you jump, boost and flip to make saves and score goals.
 Boost pads on the ground allow you to fly into the air for “aerials.”
-As you progress in rank, more and more of the game is played above the ground.

 How is Competitive Rocket League Structured?